Congenital Myotonia (CM) In Nigerian Dwarf Goats

 CM/CM = AFFECTED – CM exists in goat and may/can express symptoms and WILL pass it on to offspring.

 Plan ahead!
 When breeding, keep in mind that each parent will pass on one of the alleles (N or CM).
 Based on the status of your Sire and Dam, this chart will give you the possibilities of each pairing.
-Our ultimate goal will be not to produce Carriers or Affected goats.
+Our ultimate goal will be not to produce Affected goats.
 It is possible to breed it out of your herd by breeding, testing, and culling Affected or Carriers until all you have left is Normal goats.
 Thus the reason not to panic.
 This is something that can be managed and over time, corrected.
+We don’t feel there is any reason to completely cull any carrier as it does not affect the goat or it’s offspring in any way.
+As long as we have testing, we can be responsible to not create affected goats.

 For more information, check out this article on ANDDA – Let’s talk about Congenital Myotonia – Written by Stephanie Trout

 Breathe.
 This is not something you NEED to test for.
 There are many other herds testing so don’t feel obligated to jump in and spend the money on tests right now.
 Wait and see what develops and you may find that you don’t need to test as many goats in your herd.
-After looking at our herd, we can test half the goats and we will have results on everyone!
 Reach out to the breeders where you got your goats from and see if they are testing.
 If we all work together, this will benefit the entire breed!